kergru/BuzzwordMe/cheatsheets/Database.md

 1. Normalform: atomar, frei von Wiederholung
 2. Normalform:  jedes Nichtschlüsselattribut von jedem Schlüsselkandidaten voll funktional abhängig ist. (every non-prime attribute of the relation is dependent on the whole of every candidate key)
 3. Normalform: kein Nichtschlüsselattribut transitiv von einem Kandidatenschlüssel abhängt. (all the attributes (e.g. database columns) are functionally dependent on solely the primary key)

+# BLOB Binary Large Object

+beschreibt eine große Datei, die in binärer Form vorliegt und in einer Datenbank abgelegt (Bspw Bilddatei)

+# MongoDB

+## aggregate
+Aggregation is a way of processing a large number of documents in a collection by means of passing them through different stages.
+The stages make up what is known as a pipeline.
+The stages in a pipeline can filter, sort, group, reshape and modify documents that pass through the pipeline.

+	input ->$match -> $group -> $sort -> output

+When to use MongoDB aggregate?

+You can use aggregation operations to:
+* Group values from multiple documents together.
+* Perform operations on the grouped data to return a single result.
+* Analyze data changes over time.

+	db.orders.aggregate( [
+	   // Stage 1: Filter pizza order documents by pizza size {
+	      $match: { size: "medium" }
+	   },
+	   // Stage 2: Group remaining documents by pizza name and calculate total quantity {
+	      $group: { _id: "$name", totalQuantity: { $sum: "$quantity" } }
+	   }
+	] )

+What are the limitations of aggregate in MongoDB?

+The aggregate command can either return a cursor or store the results in a collection.
+Each document in the result set is subject to the 16 megabyte BSON Document Size limit.
+If any single document exceeds the BSON Document Size limit, the aggregation produces an error.
+The limit only applies to the returned documents.

+### $lookup
+join collections

+	{
+	   $lookup:
+	     {
+	       from: <collection to join>,
+	       localField: <field from the input documents>,
+	       foreignField: <field from the documents of the "from" collection>,
+	       as: <output array field>
+	     }
+	}

+### $facet
+allows you to create multi-faceted aggregations

+### $bucket
+Categorizes incoming documents into groups, called buckets, based on a specified expression and bucket boundaries and outputs a document per each bucket.

+### $search
+performs a full-text search of the field or fields in an Atlas collection.
+The fields must be covered by an Atlas Search index.

+## Anwendung
+* Echtzeitanalye -> BigData wg Skalierung
+* ContentManagement, Produktkatalog -> Das flexible Datenmodell erleichtert das Speichern verschiedener Arten von Inhalten, einschließlich Bilder, Texte und Videos, sowie von Metadaten.

+# ETL

+* Extracting data from sources
+* Transforming data into data models
+* Loading data into data warehouses